 STUDENT GOVERNMENT ASSOCIATION

 The Student Government Association is dedicated to the overall flourishing of the seminary community.
 It assists the formation faculty on an advisory basis in the formation of the seminary as a Christian community and acts as an appropriate vehicle to carry general student concerns to the faculty and administration.
 Likewise, the Student Government listens to the concerns of the student body, advocates policies and programs for its benefit, and provides it with opportunities to contribute to and experience the life of the community.
-The Student Government works principally through its four standing committees, namely the Community Life Committee, the Prayer and Worship Committee, the Social Justice Committee, and the Hispanic Affairs Committee, as well as through the class forums that are held twice each semester.
+The Student Government works principally through its four standing committees, namely the Community Life Committee, the Prayer and Worship Committee, the Social Justice Committee, and the Hispanic Affairs Committee, as well as through the monthly class forums.

 Membership in the Student Government consists of the President, Vice President, Secretary, Treasurer, Class Representatives, and the Chairmen of the standing committees.
 The President of the Student Government and the Committee Chairmen are elected annually by the members of the student body, whereas the Class Representatives are elected by the members of their respective classes.
 The Secretary and Treasurer are appointed by the President, and the Vice President is elected by the Student Government from among its members.